3 students and a suspect are dead after Michigan State University shooting

 The name of a third victim has not been release out of respect for the family's wishes, campus police said.
 Five students remained hospitalized in critical condition as of Tuesday morning.

-The suspect, a 43-year-old man named Anthony Dwayne McRae, was found dead off the campus in East Lansing, Mich., from what appeared to be a self-inflicted gunshot wound.
+The suspect, a 43-year-old man named Anthony Dwayne McRae, was found dead off the campus in East Lansing, Mich., from a self-inflicted gunshot wound.

 Investigations are ongoing, and, as of Tuesday morning, police have "absolutely no idea about a motive," said Chris Rozman, the interim deputy chief of the MSU police.